-To convert instrumental magnitudes into the standard photometric system, we applied transformation equations based on the methodology of the AAVSO Transform Applier.
+To convert instrumental magnitudes into the standard photometric system, transformation coefficients are used.
 This process corrects for color-dependent differences between the instrumental and catalog magnitudes.
-The transformation was implemented via a set of custom Python scripts, which process AAVSO Extended File Format output files.
-The scripts match observations in different filters based on timestamps and iteratively refine the standard magnitudes by applying the following equations.
+The transformation is implemented using a set of custom Python scripts that process AAVSO Extended File Format output files.
 The scripts apply transformation coefficients created with AAVSO Transform Generator.
+They match observations in different filters based on timestamps and iteratively refine the standard magnitudes by applying the following equations.

 Let us, bs, vs, and rs be the instrumental magnitudes of the variable star, and uc, bc, vc, and rc those of the comparison star, with catalog values Uc, Bc, Vc, Rc.